Is this the test for me?

-- you are concerned about rare cancer risks
+- are concerned about your cancer risks, including rare cancer risks

 for men and women

 Hereditary diffuse gastric cancer